The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 Bishu said nothing.
 He was watching.

-A soldier appeared at their side — one of a perimeter guard in the royal Kalinga insignia.
+A soldier appeared at their side — perimeter guard, royal Kalinga insignia.
 “Names and purpose.”

 “Sthapati Bishu Maharana of Kalinganagar,” Madhu said.
 “Summoned by royal command of Maharaja Narasimhadeva.”